codgician/nix-immortalwrt-imagebuilder/README.md

 # nix-immortalwrt-imagebuilder

-> This project is forked from [astro/nix-openwrt-imagebuilder](https://github.com/astro/nix-openwrt-imagebuilder).
+> This project is forked from [astro/nix-openwrt-imagebuilder](https://github.com/astro/nix-openwrt-imagebuilder), producing ImmortalWrt image instead of Vanilla OpenWrt.
-> This flake produces ImmortalWrt image instead of Vanilla OpenWrt.
+>
 > ImmortalWrt is a fork of OpenWrt packed with features useful for users in Mainland China.

 Generate ImmortalWrt images from Nix derivations using the official